 Services vary greatly from company to company.
 Some firms specialize in a particular service (e.g., international money transfers, loans) and market themselves as saving time and money for clients.
 For example, CurrencyFair and WorldRemit offer only an international money transfer service.
-However, some companies have set themselves up as very similar to traditional banks, offering a borderless account with credit cards, mobile banking, and bill payment options.
+However, some companies have set themselves up as very similar to traditional banks.
+They often offer a borderless account with credit cards, mobile banking, and bill payment options.

 Differences between traditional banks and fintech companies

 Where fintech companies tend to differ from traditional banks is in the scope of services they offer.
 These start-ups are newer and smaller than the banks, however; as a result, they don’t offer the same range of account options (such as savings or premium accounts).
 That means you’re less likely to find fintech companies offering both international banking and loans or insurance.